 St Thomas More Catholic Primary school is an inclusive main stream primary school.
-We do not specialise in SEN, but seek to best meet the needs of all our pupils
+We do not specialise in SEN, but seek to best meet the needs of all our pupils through quality first teaching and additional support where necessary.

-• Policies for identifying children and young people with SEN and assessing their needs, including the name and contact details of the SENCO (mainstream schools).
+Policies for identifying children and young people with SEN and assessing their needs, including the name and contact details of the SENCO (mainstream schools).

-The named SENCO is Mrs Moy.
+The named SENCO/Inclusion Manager is Mrs Moy.
 Mrs Moy can be contacted via the school office.